 Designed for city administrators, police managers, police planners, engineers, architects, and others responsible for administering the construction, modification, or design of new or existing police facilities, this course provides fundamental knowledge that can be used to develop a cost-effective facility that meets both the department’s requirements and the community’s needs.

 At the conclusion of the course, participants should be able to do the following:

-To register for a Planning, Designing, & Constructing Police Facilities course or to obtain more information on hosting the program, please contact the IACP's Center for Police Leadership and Training, Project Coordinator Laura Renenger at 703-647-7274 or email firstname.lastname@example.org.
+To register for a Planning, Designing, and Constructing Police Facilities course or to obtain more information about hosting the program, please contact the IACP's Training and Professional Services Division at Training@theiacp.org.